About the Region

 Mineral Deposits and Metallurgy Production Sites

 Most of the ore and spar deposits in Saxony are located in the Ore Mountains, Vogtland or in distinct distribution areas.
 The rest of the deposits can be found near Schleife and Weisswasser in Lusatia (North Sudeten Basin), north Leipzig (Delitzsch Granodiorite Massif) and the central Saxon Hills (Granulite Mountains).
 Due to the increase in global market prices the exploration of ore and spar, in particular tin, tungsten, zinc, lithium, fluorite and barite, including substantial critical raw material by-products, re-started in 2005 and led to the re-opening of a fluorspar mine in 2015.
-Another mining project, focusing on lithium in the cross-border region to the Czech Republic, project is already in the phase of feasibility and the permitting procedures have started in the end of 2017, while further projects are planned.
+Another mining project, focusing on lithium in the cross-border region to the Czech Republic, the project is already in the phase of feasibility and the permitting procedures have started in the end of 2017, while further projects are planned.
+The Saxon State Government is strongly committing to mining and resource efficiency and was the first regional government in EU to publish an own Raw Material Strategy.